Willy-is/cloud-application/README.md

 # Cloud Application

 This project is one of the assessments resolved at university. </br>
 It is an application that helps compute a set of allocations that consumes a minimum amount of energy where RAM constraints are satisfied within a program duration (5 minutes).
-Greedy algorithm is used to find a valid set of allocation among the given
+Greedy algorithm is used to find a valid set of allocation.

 ## Application